BGSU-RNA/JAR3D/README.md

-#JAR3D is Java-based Alignment of RNA using 3D structures
+#JAR3D is Java-based Alignment of RNA using 3D structure information

 ##Motivation
 Correctly predicting RNA 3D structures starting from sequence is a major, unsolved challenge in bioinformatics.
 An important sub-goal is the inference of the 3D structures of recurrent hairpin and internal RNA 3D motifs that appear as unpaired “loops” on secondary structure diagrams.
 Recurrent 3D motif functions include: